DeBrusk scores 2 in 3rd, Bruins beat Pens in Winter Classic

+BOSTON (AP)Boston goaltender Linus Ullmark raised his arms in jubilation when the final buzzer sounded and the party was complete for the sellout crowd at Fenway Park.

-BOSTON (AP) — Jake DeBrusk scored his second goal of the third period with just over two minutes remaining and the NHL-leading Boston Bruins rallied for a 2-1 victory over the Pittsburgh Penguins in the Winter Classic on Monday at Fenway Park.
+Jake DeBrusk scored his second goal of the third period with just over two minutes remaining and the NHL-leading Bruins rallied for a 2-1 victory over the Pittsburgh Penguins in the Winter Classic on Monday at Fenway.

+”It’s just pure joy and happiness afterwards,” Ullmark said. ”It’s something I’ve dreamt about for 14 years, since I saw the first one at home in Sweden.
+I always dreamt about it.
+I was always very jealous of the people that have played before me and had the opportunity.”

-Linus Ullmark made 26 saves for Boston, which is 8-0-3 in its last 11 games.
-Because the Bruins were the “home” team, they improved their home record to 19-0-3 this season.
+Ullmark made 26 saves for Boston, which is 8-0-3 in its last 11 games.
+As the ”home” team, the Bruins improved their home record to 19-0-3 this season.

 Playing on an unseasonably warm day with temperatures in the upper 40s (4 Celsius) early in the game, the Bruins won for the fourth time in the NHL’s 14th annual showcase event that was held at the home of the MLB’s Boston Red Sox in front of a sellout crowd 39,243.